 First, you have to determine the value of the actual building apart from the land and then divide that value by the useful life of the property.
-According to the IRS, that lifespan equates to a number, which is 27.5 for residential property and 39 for a warehouse/commercial property.
+According to the IRS, that lifespan equates to a number, which is 27.5 for residential properties and 39 for warehouse/commercial properties.
 Then, you deduct that precise amount each year.

 For example, if your rental property (the building itself) is valued at $500,000, you would divide that by 27.5 years (~$18,000).
 Now, you can deduct $18,000 as a depreciation expense each year for 27.5 years.
 This deduction allows you to report a smaller profit to the IRS, thereby reducing the amount you ultimately owe in taxes.
 In this way, you can offset the gains.

 Normally, if you show a loss on paper as a result of depreciation, you can only use it to offset passive gains from other properties or investments.
 But if your modified adjusted gross income is less than $100,000, then you can offset $25,000 of your income.
 Otherwise, if there is an excess loss, you have to carry it forward to the next year.

 There are two exceptions to this: 1) You are able to deduct of all of the cumulative passive rental loss against non-passive income the year you sell the rental property.
 Or, 2) If you or your spouse qualify as a real estate professional, you’re able to offset active income.
 This is a very powerful tool and something my friends behind SemiRetiredMD utilize.
 I also plan to do the same this year (and report back!).